-Jennifer Kayle is Associate Professor and Co-Director of the MFA Program at University of Iowa holding a BA from Middlebury College, MFA from Smith College.
+Jennifer Kayle is Professor and Co-Director of the MFA Program at University of Iowa holding a BA from Middlebury College, MFA from Smith College.
 Her choreography is deeply informed by improvisational research, and by collaborative process as a form of collective knowledge production.
 Kayle’s work has been chosen for festivals, for Regional & National GALA concerts, and for grants including an NEA/CBE project to investigate improvisational methods for choreography.
 Kayle’s dancing has been referred to as having “muscular presence” (Dance Source Houston), while her work has been reviewed as “provocative, tight, with wit and stage craft…serious chops” (Vox Fringe, MN), “distinct… affecting scenes.”
 (Hampshire Gazette, MA).

 Improvisation is at the root of Jennifer’s artistic practice.
 She traces her dance heritage to Judith Dunn/Bill Dixon who developed a unique improvisology for dancers and musicians at Bennington College.
 Together with The Architects, she is founder of MICI: Movement Intensive in Compositional Improvisation, a professional laboratory dedicated to performance improvisation, and to expanding the range of compositional possibilities.